ekopter/scientific_communication_support_website/docs/2_programs.md

 ## Co-Writing Thursdays {-}

-**Note: This program is currently on hold and will likely resume in October.**

 Co-writing daystake place every Thursday, and up to 4 people can join each day.
 We start at 9am and write until 5pm, following a set schedule of writing blocks and breaks.
 During writing sessions, we sit together in the same room and work quietly and independently on our own writing - writing together in this way can help with motivation and staying focused.

 ***If you'd like to participate in a co-writing day, [sign up here](https://docs.google.com/spreadsheets/d/1xdXCNQEE3PODH2Q4aI1c7A3heXJXacsQPLYiY-1O2Ps/edit?usp=sharing)!*** Don't hesitate to sign up for multiple Thursdays, and/or to sign up far in advance!